 - Mrs Amy Weatherup (expertise in change management, business and entrepreneurial start-up, school governance; Deputy Chair of Governing Body; Chair of Education Committee; Safeguarding Link governor)

-- Ms Elizabeth (Liz) Allan (Director of HR Cambridge Assessment International: expertise in HR; Chair of HR Committee)
+- Mrs Elizabeth (Liz) Allan (Director of HR Cambridge Assessment International: expertise in HR; Chair of HR Committee)

-- Dr Ian McEwan (CO of CMAT: expertise in Finance and school governance; Chair of Finance Buildings & Resources Committee; Chief Finance Officer)
+- Dr Ian McEwan (Expertise in Finance and school governance; Chair of Finance Buildings & Resources Committee; Chief Finance Officer)

 - Professor Graham Virgo (Pro-Vice-Chancellor: expertise in governance, University education, law and administration; Chair of Research Committee)

-- Dr Kirsty Allen (Senior Administrator at the University; expertise in governance, administration, PREVENT agenda, standards)
+- Dr Kirsty Allen (Senior Administrator at the University; expertise in governance, administration, PREVENT agenda, standards; Prevent Link governor)

 - Mr Adam Kerr (Co-opted governor; Entrepreneurial and start up expertise)